 There are a lot of supplements out there that purport to help people sleep better.
-Of course, the issue with supplements is that they are not well-regulated and the body of research is very incomplete for many of these over the counter substances.
+Of course, the issue with supplements is that they are not well-regulated and the body of research is incomplete for many of these over the counter substances.
 Luckily, most supplements that are sold for sleep have been shown to be perfectly safe, and there is some research out there to help you pick a sleep aid that may work for you.
 Finally, although supplements aren’t regulated by the Food and Drug Administration, there are many companies and organizations which provide quality control and provide products which you can trust.

 One of the most commonly discussed and used sleep supplements is Melatonin.
 It’s important to note, however, that Melatonin is not a cure-all and may not even be right for you.
 Melatonin is best used for conditions which leave the circadian rhythm out of sync.
 For example, it has been shown to be highly effective at treating patients with jet lag.
-The best way to use Melatonin isn’t to take it immediately before bed, as so many do, it’s best to take the supplement two or three hours before bed, around sundown, when the body normally starts to increase its own natural secretion of the hormone.
+The best way to use Melatonin isn’t to take it immediately before bed, as so many do, it’s best to take the supplement two or three hours before bed, around sundown, when the body starts typically to increase its natural secretion of the hormone.

 Another supplement that helps to promote healthy sleep is L-theanine, which is a natural ingredient of herbal teas, most potently found in green tea.
 Of course, to get the most benefit out of this amino acid, you would have to drink a lot of tea, enough to risk waking you up in the middle of the night to go.
-In order to get the best benefits of restful sleep, it’s best to take this amino acid in supplement form.
+To get the best benefits of restful sleep, it’s best to take this amino acid in supplement form.

 A third over the counter sleep aid that is commonly available is Valerian, an herbal supplement that is concentrated from the root of the Valerian plant.
 There has been some research conducted on this supplement, which shows that it does have some impact on relaxation.
-It appears to be best for modest sleep problems, but it likely won’t be effective for significant sleep problems such as insomnia.
+It appears to be best for modest sleep problems, but it likely won’t be sufficient for significant sleep problems such as insomnia.